HoangNguyen55/A.I.D.A/docs/STYLE.md

 Set up the black formatter in vscode [here](https://code.visualstudio.com/docs/python/formatting)

 Set up in pycharm [here](<https://www.jetbrains.com/help/pycharm/reformat-and-rearrange-code.html#format-python-code-with-black>)

+### Docstrings
+Use docstring to document your functions: https://peps.python.org/pep-0257/

+## Coding Guideline

 ### Use f strings
 F string can be use to insert variable's values directly in a string, its more readable than `.format`.